 What is End of Service Gratuity?

-According to Qatar Labour Law, End of Service Gratuity is a sum of money stipulated to be paid to an outgoing employee based on the period of service.
+According to Qatar Labour Law, End of Service Gratuity is a sum of money stipulated to be paid to an outgoing employee based on the service period.
 This is calculated based on your employment contract and the number of years you have worked for the company.

 This article explains the Labour Law regarding End of Service Gratuity and how you can calculate the end of service gratuity using the online tool by the Ministry.
 We have also included a Free Qatar Gratuity Calculator in English.